 Customers want to be able to switch easily between channels, depending on their own context: where they are, what device they’re using, what action they want to take, etc. Furthermore, channel integration is not just a tool for improving customer experience, but also an important component of improving your agent’s work experience.
 However, seamless, or omnichannel, integration is something of a contact-center holy grail due to the extreme complexity of successfully combining the activities of all available systems and channels in real time.
 An agnostic solution that “rides” over the top of all your existing systems and draws up-to-the-second information from all of your channels, compiling data and matching it to your customer identifiers is one to strive for.

 To Turn Your Agents Into Industry Rock Stars:

 - Comprehensive Agent Dashboards

-Speaking of Navigator, its easily customizable dashboards display all relevant customer information for your agents’ use at any time – which is the gold standard for improving today’s customer service workforce.
-Agents immediately gain a comprehensive view of each customer, their buying history, and their likely goals for each interaction – and from there, your agents can take on a more consultative role where they can ameliorate emerging and even predicted needs.
+Opt for easily customizable dashboards that display all relevant customer information for your agents’ use at any time – which is the gold standard for improving today’s customer service workforce.
+With this view, agents can immediately gain a comprehensive view of each customer, their buying history, and their likely goals for each interaction – and from there, take on a more consultative role where they can ameliorate emerging and even predicted needs.